+Conditions Date Signature The applicant shall provide Cadw with reasonable advance notice of commencement of works on site and will afford access at all reasonable times to any Cadw official or archaeologist nominated by Cadw to monitor progress of the works.
+Cadw shall be invited to attend a site meeting within the first 5 days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological recording and reinstatement works, and agree the exact locations of trenches.
+At this meeting the frequency of future monitoring meetings will be agreed That the applicant arranges a meeting with Cadw's representative, Louise Mees (03000 256077), prior to backfilling, to inspect the trench to fully understand the limitations of any information gained.
+No works, including site clearance, shall commence until a Written Scheme of investigation according to ClfA published standards and guidance has been submitted to, and approved in writing by, Cadw.
+No work shall commence until Cadw has confirmed in writing that the proposed archaeological works are acceptable.
+Completion of works on site That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.

-Conditions Date Signature Completion of works on site That within 6 months of completion of the archaeological excavation, a digital copy of the draft archaeological excavation report shall be submitted by email to Louise Mees, Cadw (Email: louise.mees@gov.wales), for approval.
-The report must detail and illustrate the works undertaken, the findings, and the preliminary stratigraphic narrative, and set this in the context of previous knowledge about the monument.
-The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives.
-That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to: Cadw (denise.harris@gov.wales) The regional Historic Environment Record held by Dyfed Archaeological Trust f.sage@dyfedarchaeology.org.uk the National Monument Record Wales held by the Royal Commission on the Ancient and Historical Monuments of Wales (Email: Gareth.Edwards@rcahmw.gov.uk)
+That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to:

+- Cadw (denise.harris@gov.wales) - The regional Historic Environment Record held by Dyfed Archaeological Trust f.sage@dyfedarchaeology.org.uk - the National Monument Record Wales held by the Royal Commission on the Ancient and Historical Monuments of Wales (Email: Gareth.Edwards@rcahmw.gov.uk)

-ДÞ plicant Name: , , , , P O a
+Applicant Name: